aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.cab/cabarchive/_index.md

 ## CabArchive class

-This class represents cab archive file.
+This class represents a cab archive file.

 The CabArchive type exposes the following members:
 ## Constructors